eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

 + skill set:
+	- Principal Security Architect will develop a strategic direction for the security-related architecture of Lattice products, working closely with FPGA system and architecture experts to advance the company's presence within security-sensitive systems
+	- Reduce risks, threats, and vulnerabilities in systems built with Lattice products
+	- Drive Lattice's roadmap for data and design security within our programmable logic product line
+	- Meet with customers and ecosystem partners to ensure requirements are understood, implementations are sound, and the broader ecosystem is moving to meet the future challenges
+	- Coordinate across functional business units to ensure robust, secure posture from design to implementation
+	- Represent Lattice at industry forums related to data and design security
+	- Coordinate development of tools, methods, and training to support staff in achieving security objectives and ensure effectiveness of security standards
+	- Will partner closely with engineering, sales, marketing, applications, and end to end customers
+	- Strong customer facing skills
+	- Expert knowledge/background in secure code authentication/attestation and chains of trust
+	- Experience in industry attack, vulnerabilities and solutions around design and data security
+	- Working knowledge of online service architectures for connected/IOT systems
+	- Well versed in Secure Architecture and Design fundamentals
+	- 10 years: 10+ years of experience in the hardware data security industry
++ skill set:
 	- GitHub is seeking a Security Solutions Architect for our Professional Services team.
 They focus on helping our customers improve the lives of developers working on the GitHub platform.
 As a Security Solutions Architect you will have a direct impact on the security of some of the world’s largest code bases and the most commonly used applications.
 You will be a trusted consultant to the world's leading companies to assist them in transforming how they approach security in their software delivery life cycle.
 You will shape how they integrate security throughout their software delivery lifecycle.
 You will create a vision for these customers on how they can improve, and work closely with their stakeholders and teams to implement these changes.
 	- For this role, you can expect to spend about 60% of your time with customers on high-level details and driving Advanced Security adoption.
 The rest of the time is likely split between CodeQL and Advanced Security deployment.